Online Learning: A Modern Introduction Using Convex Optimization: Lower Bounds for Online Linear Optimization

-\chapter{Lower bounds for Online Linear Optimization}
+\chapter{Lower Bounds for Online Linear Optimization}

-In this chapter we will present some lower bounds for online linear optimization (OLO).
-Remembering that linear losses are convex, this immediately gives us lower bounds for online convex optimization (OCO).
+In this chapter, we will present some lower bounds for \ac{OLO}.
+Since linear losses are convex, this immediately gives us lower bounds for \ac{OCO}.
 We will consider both the constrained and the unconstrained case.
-The lower bounds are important because they inform us on what are the optimal algorithms and where are the gaps in our knowledge.
+The lower bounds in this chapter are important because they inform us about which algorithms are optimal and where the gaps in our knowledge are.